 - TL;DR: We propose a generative latent variable model for unsupervised scene decomposition that provides factorized object representation per foreground object while also decomposing background segments of complex morphology.

 - Abstract: The ability to decompose complex multi-object scenes into meaningful abstractions like objects is fundamental to achieve higher-level cognition.
 Previous approaches for unsupervised object-oriented scene representation learning are either based on spatial-attention or scene-mixture approaches and limited in scalability which is a main obstacle towards modeling real-world scenes.
 In this paper, we propose a generative latent variable model, called SPACE, that provides a uniﬁed probabilistic modeling framework that combines the best of spatial-attention and scene-mixture approaches.
 SPACE can explicitly provide factorized object representations for foreground objects while also decomposing background segments of complex morphology.
 Previous models are good at either of these, but not both.
 SPACE also resolves the scalability problems of previous methods by incorporating parallel spatial-attention and thus is applicable to scenes with a large number of objects without performance degradations.
 We show through experiments on Atari and 3D-Rooms that SPACE achieves the above properties consistently in comparison to SPAIR, IODINE, and GENESIS.
 Results of our experiments can be found on our project website: https://sites.google.com/view/space-project-page

-- Keywords: Unsupervised scene decomposition, Object-oriented representation, segmentation, spatial attention
+- Keywords: Generative models, Unsupervised scene representation, Object-oriented representation, spatial attention

 - Original Pdf: pdf